Modular polynomials via isogeny volcanoes: Overview

 Similarly, the vertices on the floor are the roots of $H_R$, where $R$ is the order of index $l$ in $\O$, and we use a polycyclic presentation of $\Pic(R)$ to enumerate them.
 To identity children of a common parent (siblings), we exploit the fact that siblings lie in a cycle of $l^2$-isogenies, which we identify using our presentation of $\Pic(R)$.
 It remains only to connect each parent to one of its children.
 This may be achieved by using V\'{e}lu's formula~\cite{Velu:Isogenies} to compute an $l$-isogeny from the surface to the floor.
 By matching each parent to a group of siblings, we avoid the need to compute an $l$-isogeny to every child, which is critical to obtaining the complexity bound in (\ref{modpbound}).

 Below is a simplified version of the algorithm to compute $\Phi_l\bmod p$.

-Algorithm~\ref{alg1} assumes that $l$, $p$, and $\O$ satisfy the conditions of Theorem~\ref{theprimes}, and that $h(\O)\ge l+2$.
-We use the same $\O$ for each $p$, so $H_\O$ may be precomputed.
-Note that we do not compute $H_R$, we enumerate its roots by applying the Galois action of $\Pic(R)$ to a root obtained in Step 3.
+The conditions on the inputs $l$, $\O$, and $p$ suffice to ensure that Theorem~\ref{theprimes} is satisfied, so that we have a configuration of $l$-volcanoes similar to the example in Figure 1.
+We use the same $\O$ for each $p$, so the Hilbert class polynomial $H_\O$ may be precomputed, but we do not need to compute $H_R$, instead we enumerate its roots by applying the Galois action of $\Pic(R)$ to a root obtained in Step 3.

 A more detailed version of Algorithm~\ref{alg1} appears in Section~6 together with Algorithm~\ref{alg2}, which selects the order $\O$ and the primes $p$, and performs the CRT computations needed to determine $\Phi_l$ over $\Z$, or modulo~$m$.